hkverma/litendb/README.md

 #### Tasks TODO

-* Do broadcast of inverse maps (can we reduce 3.2 sec further for 6 parallel threads)
+* Do broadcast of inverse maps (Can we reduce 3.2 sec further for 6 parallel threads).
+Broadcast on same VM should have no impact.
+It is only across nodes that this matters.

+* Add python bindings to work with Jupyter notebook.
+Tie it with Arrow and Pandas.

 * Add event IDs in the message.
 Also add context for each user.